-Shipment I (one) contains this handbook and the Directions for Administration Manuals.
+The one shipment contains this handbook and the Directions for Administration Manuals along with the secure exam booklets, precode labels, and all accommodated materials.
 SACs should be given ample time to distribute the appropriate mode-specific Directions for Administration Manuals to TAs.
 This should be done as soon as the manuals are received to allow time for the TAs to study them prior to an orientation session.